Prospective Certificate in Hydrology

 All PSU Graduate Certificate programs require admission by the University.
 Applicants must have a bachelor’s degree from an accredited institution and a cumulative GPA of at least 2.75 in all undergraduate courses.
 Applicants with cumulative undergraduate GPAs between 2.50 and 2.74 may be considered for conditional admission only.

-Admission requirements for this Graduate Certificate include 8 undergraduate credits each in physics, chemistry and calculus.
+Department admission requirements for this Graduate Certificate include 8 undergraduate credits each in physics, chemistry and calculus.
+Applicants may be considered for a conditional admission.
 No prior coursework in hydrology is necessary for admission.

-If you are a new student interested in applying to the Hydrology Certificate Program, you must submit the following to the department:
+If you are interested in applying to the Hydrology Certificate Program, you must complete an online application via PSU Graduate Admissions:

-If you are currently a graduate student at PSU, you must submit the following:
+If you are currently a graduate student at PSU, you must also submit the following:

 There is no additional fee for currently admitted students.